-Practical info for internationals living and working in Denmark
+Practical info for international newcomers living and working in Denmark

 Moving to a foreign country and adapting to a new culture can take time.
-However, coming to a country like Denmark where the standard of living is generally very high and people feel happy and safe will most certainly make this process easier.
-Denmark has a well-functioning infrastructure, a strong educational system and rich cultural life that can make living in Denmark a great experience for you and your family.
+However, coming to a country like Denmark will most certainly make this process easier.
+Here the standard of living is generally very high and people feel happy and safe.
+Denmark has a well-functioning infrastructure, a strong educational system and a rich cultural life.
+This can make living in Denmark a great experience for you and your family.

 We take good care of you!

 The Newcomer Service Team in Southern Denmark is aimed at welcoming all newcomers to the region – both national and international – helping them settle, and introducing them to social networks and activities in the local area.
 Contact your local newcomer guides in Southern Denmark and get help straight away.
 They offer a wide range of services, both pre- and post-arrival, will help you find answers to your questions.

 Almost all Danes speak and understand English, which makes it easy for foreigners to work and live in Denmark.
 However, learning how to speak Danish is highly recommended because it will help you engage with people both socially and at work.
 Joining an association or club where you can enjoy and perhaps share an interest with Danes is a good way to meet people and create a personal network.
 Also, in this case, speaking the Danish language will give you an advantage and help you get settled.